gturke/analyzeCodeTranslate/README.md

 **Current Version:** v1.0
 **Draws from [Chris Kennedy's](https://github.com/ck37) [rcteval\_ado Stata module](https://github.com/ck37/rcteval_ado) for evaluating randomized controlled trials

+## NOTE: This is stilla work in progress and is not ready for use

 ---
 ## Project Description
 Base syntax in python for analyzing randomized controlled trials in Python using logistic regression.
 Intended for tests with individual-level units of analysis.